jp-1709/Quiz-Portal/README.md

 # Quiz-Portal
-Examination portal for student and teacher.
+Examination portal for student and teacher using java.